 With ten programs of study, four orchestras, opera, chamber music, performance classes, and lectures, AMFS students receive a combination of intensive one-on-one instruction and professional performance experience.
 Each student steps into an extraordinary musical world of unparalleled depth and breadth, including the most diverse student body of any summer classical music program.

-Join Aspen for its seventy-fourth season, and experience what has made the Aspen Music Festival and School a place of artistic and personal transformation since 1949.
+Join Aspen for its seventy-fifth season—a season of illustrious tributes and spirited celebrations of the Festival's past, present, and future—and experience what has made the Aspen Music Festival and School a place of artistic and personal transformation since 1949.

 Teaching and Performance Venues